Sirmaaalik/Note-taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```
+## My task
+My challenge is to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+The application’s front end has already been created.
+It's my job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## Link to Github
 The finished project is found here (https://github.com/Sirmaaalik/Note-taker)